 How does a line of credit work?

-A line of credit works as a hybrid of a loan and a credit card.
+A credit line works as a hybrid of a loan and a credit card.
 The lender approves a borrowing limit, and you get access to a pool of funds up to a specified limit.

-The interest for a line of credit starts to accrue as soon as you borrow any amount.
+The interest for a credit line starts to accrue as soon as you borrow any amount.
 But it is payable only on the funds you have actually borrowed and not the overall loan limit.
-For example, if your line of credit is INR 5 lakh and you withdraw only INR 50,000, the interest is payable only on INR 50,000.
+For example, if your credit line is INR 500,000 and you withdraw only INR 50,000, the interest is payable only on INR 50,000.

-Every line of credit has a ‘draw period’ and a ‘repayment period.’
+Every credit line has a ‘draw period’ and a ‘repayment period.’
 Draw period refers to the time that you get to borrow the money.
-The exact duration of the draw period is specified in the line of credit agreement.
+The exact duration of the draw period is specified in the credit line agreement.
 You can make minimum monthly payments during the draw period to reduce your debt liability and repay the interest.
 Some lenders also permit using a part of the payment towards repaying the principal and reset the limit for future borrowing.